Does Society Advance? Or Does Human Nature?

 The Minority Who Shape Civilization

-What has advanced is not human nature but human achievement — driven largely by a small minority of exceptional individuals.
+Human achievements have greatly advanced — driven largely by a small minority of exceptional individuals, but has human nature?
 For as long as we have roamed the earth, it has been the compounding contributions of the few — intellectuals, scientists, innovators, leaders, and entrepreneurs — that have propelled humanity forward.
 These men and women, through boldness, risk-taking, intellect, and vision, have changed the conditions in which the rest of us live.

 Science and Technology